platformsh/platformsh-docs/docs/src/domains/checklist.md

 ## 3. Optional: Obtain a third-party TLS certificate

 Platform.sh automatically provides TLS certificates for all sites and environments.
-These certificates are issued by [Let's Encrypt](https://letsencrypt.org/) at no charge.
+These certificates are issued at no charge by [Let's Encrypt](https://letsencrypt.org/).
-[In most cases](../define-routes/https.md#limits), this is sufficient and no further action is necessary.
+In most cases, this is sufficient and no further action is necessary, though see the [limits](../define-routes/https.md#limits).
-If you want to use a [third-party TLS certificate](./steps/tls.md) to encrypt your production site, you can obtain one from any third-party TLS issuers.
+If you want to use a [third-party TLS certificate](./steps/tls.md) to encrypt your production site, you can obtain one from any third-party TLS issuer.
 Platform.sh doesn't charge for using a third-party TLS certificate, although the issuer may.

-If you do wish to use a third-party certificate, ensure it's purchased and active before going live.
+If you want to use a third-party certificate, ensure it's purchased and active before going live.

 ## What's next